oassem/Beesline/README.md

  1. Design Of Dashboard including Header, Footer, SideBar :).
  2. Dashboard -> Prdoucts (CRUD): Create New Product, Read All Products, Show Prdouct Details, Update Product, Delete Product.
  3. Orders: Show all Orders, Show the details of any order(username,date,totalPrice,Product Titles only), change the status of any order (Pending (Default), Accepted, Rejected).
- 4. Admin can login with pre-registered (Email & Password).
+ 4. Admin can login with pre-registered (Email & Password) in website and click on button `dashboard` to get in to his Dashboard.
  5. Search Bar By Product Name :).
  6. There is Profile for admin as User :) , and he can edit it also :).